-6. It is imperative to closely monitor your Roof Garden system for signs of stress during drought conditions.
+8. It is imperative to closely monitor your Roof Garden system for signs of stress during drought conditions.
 Drought is defined as prolonged periods of extreme ambient temperatures (>90° F) with no precipitation (2-3 weeks).
 Sedum album (PICTURE 2) is a great indicator plant.
 If it shows signs of shrinkage, die back, or red/brown discoloration, you must irrigate the system to the point of runoff.
 Frequency of irrigation will depend on the depth of growth media.
-Extensive systems (<4") will most likely need to be supplemented twice (2X's) as much during drought conditions.
+Extensive systems (with less than 4" of growth media) will most likely need to be supplemented twice (2X's) as much during drought conditions.